Arni-tech/college_chatbot/README.md

 ## Usage

 Once the chatbot application is running, you can interact with it by asking questions about Thapar Institute of Engineering and Technology.
 Enter your question in the input field and click the submit button to receive a response from the chatbot.

-## Contributing

-Contributions to the College Chatbot project are welcome!
-If you would like to contribute, please follow the guidelines in the [CONTRIBUTING.md](CONTRIBUTING.md) file.

 ## License